Blitar Regency

-Blitar Regency (ꦏꦧꦸꦥꦠꦺꦤ꧀ꦧꦶ ꧀ꦭꦠꦂ) is a regency in East Java, Indonesia.
-It covers an area of 1,558.79 km^{2} and had a population of 1,116,639 at the 2010 Census and 1,223,745 at the 2020 Census; the official estimate as at mid 2024 was 1,261,699 (comprising 633,732 males and 627,967 females).
+Blitar Regency (ꦧ꧀ꦭꦶꦠꦂ) is a regency in East Java, Indonesia.
+It covers an area of 1,588.79 km^{2} and had a population of 1,116,639 at the 2010 Census and 1,223,745 at the 2020 Census; the official estimate as at mid 2025 was 1,268,369 (comprising 636,927 males and 631,442 females).
 These figures exclude Blitar city, which is now a separate administrative entity, enclaved within the regency but completely independent from it.
-Since 2010, the regency's capital has been located in the town of Kanigoro, after sharing the same capital with Blitar city for more than a century.
+Since 2010, the regency's administrative centre has been located in the town of Kanigoro, after sharing the same capital with Blitar city for more than a century.

 History

 Blitar Regency as an administrative area is believed to be established in 5 August 1324 AD, during the reign of King Jayanegara (1309-1328).

 Administrative districts

-Blitar Regency (excluding the city) is divided into twenty-two districts (kecamatan), tabulated below with their areas and their population totals from the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
+Blitar Regency (excluding the city) is divided into twenty-two districts (kecamatan), tabulated below with their areas and their population totals from the 2010 Census and the 2020 Census, together with the official estimates as at mid 2025.
 The table also includes the number of administrative villages in each district (totaling 220 rural desa and 28 urban kelurahan), and its postal codes.
 The districts are in each case named after their administrative centre; they are grouped into southern and northern sectors, which have no administrative or legal significance, but highlight the much lower density in the south of the regency (adjoining the sea) compared with the north (centred on Blitar city).